 Research continues to conclude that the first 1000 days of a child life, conception to 2 years, are critical for the health and wellness of the child throughout adulthood.
 This means that what mom eats effects the health of the baby well into the future.
 Baby depends on mom for their calories, protein, vitamins, minerals, and fluid.
 Including evidence-based strategies can help baby grow healthy organ systems, assist in brain development and mental health, and promote appropriate birth weight.

-To peak interest, one recent Oregon State University study found that when pregnant mice were fed the same phytochemical found in cruciferous vegetables, such as broccoli, brussel sprouts, and cauliflower, the offspring had a significant decreased risk for certain cancers.
-(Kaur, Shorey, Ho, Dashwood, & Williams, 2013)
+To peak interest even further, one recent Oregon State University study found that when pregnant mice were fed the same phytochemical found in cruciferous vegetables, such as broccoli, brussel sprouts, and cauliflower, the offspring had a significant decreased risk for certain cancers (Kaur, Shorey, Ho, Dashwood, & Williams, 2013).
+As a nutritionists, this study makes me want to jump for joy.
+It shows how much power food really has!
+As a mom, it makes me feel confident that I can actually have a little bit of control over the future health of my child.

 What can improving nutritional intake do for you?